 Robert Feigel, Forward Pinellas staff, gave an update on the Transportation Improvement Program (TIP).
 The TIP contains project descriptions, schedules, and corresponding funding allocations for the 25 local governments of Pinellas County, the Florida Department of Transportation (FDOT), the Pinellas Suncoast Transit Authority (PSTA), the Tampa Bay Area Regional Transit Authority (TBARTA), local airports, and the Port of St. Petersburg.
 The projects include new construction, reconstruction, capital purchases, and maintenance work associated with roads, sidewalks, trails, transit services, airports, the Port of St. Petersburg, and the Transportation Disadvantaged Program.
 The TIP also identifies the Forward Pinellas priority lists which are required by law to be included in the TIP in order to receive state and federal funding.
-The TIP is being updated to incorporate the work programs of the local governments, which have a different fiscal year than the state and therefore are brought into the TIP on a different schedule than FDOT projects.
+The TIP is being updated to incorporate the work programs of the local governments, which have a different fiscal year than the state and therefore are brought into the TIP on a different schedule that FDOT projects.
 Questions were taken and appropriately answered.
-Bob Henion inquired about a City of Clearwater project, the Druid Trail (a bicycle trail from Betty Lane to Duke Energy Trail), and why the project had not begun.
-This project is still in the TIP, it may have been deferred, but Mr. Feigel will check with the City of Clearwater to get some updates for the next meeting.
-A motion was made by a Bob Henion for the Forward Pinellas Board to incorporate local government work programs into the TIP as part of the TIP update.
-It was seconded by John Spagnola and passed unanimously.
+A motion was made by a Caroline Lanford for the Forward Pinellas Board to approve the Transportation Improvement Program (TIP) updates.
+It was seconded by Danny Taylor and passed unanimously.

-6. ST. PETERSBURG COMPLETE STREETS IIMPLEMENTATION PLAN
+5. ST. PETERSBURG COMPLETE STREETS IMPLEMENTATION PLAN

-Kyle Simpson, City of St. Petersburg, presented the City's Complete Streets Implementation Plan.
+Cheryl Stacks, City of St. Petersburg, presented the City's Complete Streets Implementation Plan.
 The elements of the plan include design criteria such as target speeds for roadway design, modal priorities, preferred facility types, innovative treatments, maintenance of traffic, and prioritization of capital projects.
-Mr. Simpson explained the preferred recommendation for wider sidewalks, and separated bicycle facilities, and that comfort and equity of facilities would be important considerations.
+Ms. Stacks explained the preferred recommendation for wider sidewalks, and separated bicycle facilities, and that comfort and equity of facilities would be important considerations.
 By identifying low stress roadways for bicyclists, especially with the City's existing grid system, neighborhood greenways can be developed and enhanced with wayfinding.
 There were comments, with discussions regarding economic development, and future transit development.
 Questions were taken and appropriately answered.

-7. SR 60 MULTIMODAL IMPLEMENTATION PLAN
+6. SR 60 MULTIMODAL IMPLEMENTATION PLAN

-Ms. Ward reviewed the SR 60 Multimodal Implementation Plan recommendations with the committee.
+Sarah Ward, Forward Pinellas staff, reviewed the SR 60 Multimodal Implementation Plan recommendations with the committee.
 In September, the committee received a presentation by Jacobs, covering the recommendations for the SR 60 Multimodal Implementation Plan.
 In summary, the SR 60 plan includes Druid Road, Gulf to Bay Boulevard and Drew Street (in addition to north/south connections); looking at transit service from Clearwater Beach to Tampa International Airport; other things considered were population, employment, density, crash data and existing and future land use to align with FDOT Complete Streets Context Zones.
 Summary tables listing short term and long term project recommendations, were included in the agenda packs.
 Ms. Ward noted there was a request made by the BPAC to include grade-separated trail crossings along the corridor.
 Questions were taken and appropriately answered.
-A motion was made by Becky Afonso for the committee to endorse the plan recommendations.
-A second was made by Karen Mullins and passed unanimously.
+A motion was made by Cheryl Stacks to endorse the plan recommendations.
+A second was made by Danny Taylor and passed unanimously.